Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 Neal said she blamed herself for Stewart’s actions.
 The guilt, she said, drove her to attempt suicide by overdosing on prescription medication before the trial.

-“I wanted all this to end,” she said.
+“I wanted all this to end,” she said in court.
 “I know a lot of the family members hold everything against me.
 I understand, and I can’t take it no more.”

 The proceedings dragged on for five weeks.

-Each day, the victims’ families squeezed into uncomfortable pews for another round of gut-wrenching testimony.
+Each day, the victims’ families squeezed into uncomfortable pews for a new round of gut-wrenching testimony.
 Daughters and sons heard grisly findings from their parents’ autopsy reports.
 Sisters and brothers watched as the guns used to kill their siblings were passed around for examination by the jury.

 Long silences are common in superior court.
-At a typical session, several minutes might pass before a quiet moment is punctured by a cough or the sound of lawyers shuffling paper.
-But the courtroom rarely fell completely silent during Stewart’s trial.
+At a typical session, several minutes may pass before a quiet moment is punctured by a cough or the sound of lawyers shuffling paper.
+But the courtroom rarely fell totally silent during Stewart’s trial.
 The anguished sobs of grieving family members were almost always audible.

 Stewart showed little emotion, even when confronted with impassioned testimony from the victims’ children.
-He seldom made eye contact with anyone outside his defense team.
+He seldom made eye contact with anyone apart from his lawyers.

-“It stays with you: the evidence, the testimony, the families — mostly the families.”
+“It stays with you: the evidence, the testimony, the families,” she said.
+“Mostly the families.”

 The Smoking Jurors scribbled requests for cigarette breaks on slips of paper that were handed to the jury foreman, who delivered the notes to Webb.
 A sheriff’s deputy was then summoned to stand guard while the Smoking Jurors smoked cigarettes outside the courthouse.